oleshonchar/beauty-salon/README.md

 #### This is a landing page for beauty salon S&Mitler
 #### By Oles Honchar
 ## Description
 This is a webpage about S&Mitler beauty salon.
-It includes details such ... contact information.
+Landing includes: presentation of salon, list or services, pictures, feedback form, contain review clients, an address with an interactive map and contact information.

 ## Technologies used
-* html5
+* HTML5
-* css3
+* CSS3
-* bootstrap (grid)
+* Bootstrap (grid)
 * jQuery
 * SASS
+* AJAX
+* cross-browser compatibility, responsive and adaptive web markup

 ## Build and run
 Requirements: